lookfirst/fallback/README.md

 the `MBeanServer` that is setup through Spring.
 Using the `@ManagedResource` `@ManagedOperation` and `@ManagedAttribute` annotations on a bean automatically exposes classes, methods and properties via JMX.
-No need for XML configuration.
+No need for over expressive XML configuration for your beans.
+There is a logging manager class which allows you to set logging to debug or info with the click of a button in jconsole.

 Build System
 ------------
 The build system for this project doesn't use Maven.
-Instead we use a more simple solution called [Sweetened](http://sweetened.googlecode.com).
+Instead we use a more simple solution called [Sweetened](http://sweetened.googlecode.com), which is based on top of Ant.
 All of the jars that the project needs are located in the lib directory.
 This ensures that over time the project can be built regardless of the state of it.
 Sweetened is also responsible for building the Eclipse .classpath and .project files.

 There you have it.
 Please poke around the code and if you have questions feel free to ask me.